onderk-motion/After-Effects-Scripts/README.md

 Hi, I'm Onder and I'm a Freelance Sr. Motion Designer and Content creator.
 I creating some script for my projects and you can use or customize for your need.

+# **Set Viewer Resolution**
+Quickly sets the viewer resolution (Full, Half, Third, Quarter) for the active comp, selected comps, or all compositions in your project.

 # **Shape Separator**
 Separates shape layer groups into individual layers.
 This is different from other scripts, it handles single-group cases by ungrouping first